 Privacy notice

-For UK and Isle of Man claims, the VDPS privacy notice explains how the Department of Health and Social Care and the NHS Business Services Authority securely store data of those claiming a vaccine damage payment.
+For UK and Isle of Man claims, the VDPS privacy notice explains how the Department of Health and Social Care and the NHS Business Services Authority securely store data of those claiming a Vaccine Damage Payment.

 For Jersey claims, the VDPS privacy notice explains how the Government of Jersey and the NHSBSA securely store data of those claiming a Vaccine Damage Payment.